 We are unable to give out private information about personal events however, please read our tips on using social media and local resources to find a Big Lunch near you.

 I live outside the UK, can I have a Big Lunch?

 Yes!
 To date, we know that Big Lunches have taken place in over 70 countries worldwide.
-This year, the UK hosted the Commonwealth Heads of Government Meeting (CHOGM) and we teamed up with the Commonwealth Summit Unit to encourage people to hold Commonwealth Big Lunches which brought people together from across the 53 nations and 6 continents.
+In 2018, the UK hosted the Commonwealth Heads of Government Meeting (CHOGM) and we teamed up with the Commonwealth Summit Unit to encourage people to hold Commonwealth Big Lunches which brought people together from across the 53 nations and 6 continents.

 We're an organisation, can we take part in or support The Big Lunch?